Understanding and Estimating the Execution Time of Quantum Circuits: Results

 Similar to RQ2, we use SHAP values to assess the importance of different features in the global features set for predicting execution times on quantum computers.
 We calculate the average of the absolute values of the SHAP values obtained from 10-fold cross-validation, and then average these values to obtain the final SHAP value, as shown in Fig.~\ref{fig:shap_value_computer}.

-\textbf{The numbers of different types of gates, particularly two-qubit gates such as Controlled-Phase and Controlled-NOT gates, remain the most crucial features among the global features in predicting the execution times of quantum circuits on quantum computers.} We find that, compared to those identified in the model on the simulators, the top 10 most important features among the global features on quantum computers lack the number of qubits feature, but include the rotation-y gate feature.
+\textbf{The numbers of different types of gates, particularly two-qubit gates such as CP and CX gates, remain the most crucial features among the global features in predicting the execution times of quantum circuits on quantum computers.} We find that, compared to those identified in the model on the simulators, the top 10 most important features among the global features on quantum computers lack the number of qubits feature, but include the rotation-y gate feature.
 The remaining features remain the same.
 This indicates that, whether on simulators or on quantum computers, the quantity of common gates within quantum circuits plays a crucial role in accurately predicting the execution times of these circuits.
-In particular, despite the swapping of their rankings, the numbers of two-qubit gates (e.g., control-phase gate, controlled-not gate) still play the most important roles, due to the fact that two-qubit gates have significantly longer gate times than single-qubit gates~\cite{tomesh2022supermarq}.
+In particular, despite the swapping of their rankings, the numbers of two-qubit gates (e.g., CP gate, CX gate) still play the most important roles.
+This is consistent with the compilation behavior on real quanutm devices.
+For example, both \texttt{ibm\_osaka} and \texttt{ibm\_kyoto} support only a limited native gate set, specifically \texttt{[ecr, id, rz, sx, x]}, and lack native CX or CP support.
+As a result, gates like CX and CP must be decomposed into one or more ECR gates combined with single-qubit rotations.
+This decomposition increases the number of scheduled instructions and total circuit duration, leading to longer execution times—particularly for circuits with many high-level two-qubit gates.